 Plan International USA, in partnership with the Wilson Center’s Maternal Health Initiative, hosted a panel on January 31 at the Wilson Center in Washington D.C. to discuss successful ways we are tackling these issues.
 The President’s Emergency Plan for AIDS Relief’s (PEPFAR) innovative Determined, Resilient, Empowered, AIDS-free, Mentored and Safe women (DREAMS) program was at the center of this conversation.

-“When I get to do focus groups with the young women, they tell me that for the first time someone is not only listening, but hearing them,” said Ambassador Deborah Birx, who leads PEPFAR and provided the keynote address.
-“There is no health care delivery system for non-pregnant girls….
+“When I get to do focus groups with the young women, they tell me that for the first time someone is not only listening, but hearing them,” Ambassador Deborah Birx said, who leads PEPFAR and provided the keynote address.
+“There is no health care delivery system for non-pregnant girls.
 Creating a health care system where young people interact in a proactive and positive way is really where we are going.”

 Glory Mkandawire, Chief of Party of the One Community program and panel member, relayed conversations she has had with Go!
 Girls Club participants on the effects of the program.

-“When I went through my DREAMS session, it motivated me to go back to school,” said one participant.
+“When I went through my DREAMS session, it motivated me to go back to school,” one participant said.

-“It is clear that DREAMS is working because it’s a comprehensive gender program and because it’s listening to the young women themselves,” said panel moderator, Justin Fugle, Senior Advisor for Policy and Program Outreach at Plan.
+“It is clear that DREAMS is working because it’s a comprehensive gender program and because it’s listening to the young women themselves,” said panel moderator Justin Fugle, who is Senior Advisor for Policy and Program Outreach at Plan.